 In a rational, non-political, world that prospect should be greeted with unmitigated joy.
 If that were so:

-- all concern over CO2 as a man-made “pollutant” can be entirely discounted.
+- all concern over CO2 as a man-made “toxic pollutant” can be entirely discounted.

 - it is not essential to disrupt the economies of the Western world to no purpose.

-- this does not include the diversion of employment and industries to other nations, where concern over Global Warming is not a priority.
+- this economic damage does not include the diversion of employment and industries to other nations, where concern over Global Warming is not a priority.

-- this is deliberate economic self-harm that can be avoided, if the concept of Man-made global warming from CO2 emissions is refuted.
-Those simple calculations are set out here.
+- this act of deliberate economic self-harm can be avoided, if the concept of Man-made global warming from CO2 emissions is refuted.
+Some of the simple “back of the envelope” calculations are set out above.

-- these vast resources could be spent for much more worthwhile endeavours.
+- the vast resources devoted to arresting climate change could be spent for much more worthwhile endeavours.

 - any extra CO2 is already increasing the fertility of all plant life on the planet.